Dr. Owen Gingerich

 For some years he served as consultant to the eminent designer Charles Eames.
 He has given the George Darwin Lecture (the leading lecture of the Royal Astronomical Society).
 A world traveler, he has successfully observed fourteen total solar eclipses.
 In 1999 he delivered an Advent sermon at the National Cathedral, and Harvard University Press has published the 2005 William Belden Noble Lectures, God’s Universe, given at Harvard’s Memorial Church.

-Besides 200 technical or research articles and 300 reviews, Professor Gingerich has written more than 250 educational, encyclopedia or popular articles.
+Besides 200 technical or research articles and 300 reviews, Professor Gingerich has written more than 250 educational, encyclopedia, or popular articles.
 Two anthologies of his essays have appeared, The Great Copernicus Chase and Other Adventures in Astronomical History from Cambridge University Press, and The Eye of Heaven: Ptolemy, Copernicus, Kepler.
 At Harvard he taught "The Astronomical Perspective," a core science course for non-scientists, which at the time of his retirement in 2000 was “the longest-running course under the same management” at Harvard.
 In 1984 he was one of the first to win the Harvard-Radcliffe Phi Beta Kappa prize for excellence in teaching.

-Taken from the Harvard website.
+Taken from his website.